Bianca-H-Y/ProjectThree/README.md

 # ProjectThree
-A for enhanced with javaScript.
+A form enhanced with javaScript.
 Skills used are jQuery, verifying users informations, and conditional behavior.